swgriffith/ramblings/content/posts/aks-adv-loadbalancing-part2.md

 ## Services

-I won't go into a full explanation of services in Kubernetes here, as the Kubernetes [docs](https://kubernetes.io/docs/concepts/services-networking/service/) do a good job of that on their own, but I will lay our a few key concepts relative to Azure Kubernetes Service.
+I won't go into a full explanation of services in Kubernetes here, as the Kubernetes [docs](https://kubernetes.io/docs/concepts/services-networking/service/) do a good job of that on their own, but I will lay out a few key concepts relative to Azure Kubernetes Service.

 1. A service in Kubernetes provides a mechanism to expose a deployment to callers within and external to the cluster